Stacks is a novel approach for building programmatic sequences of multimedia.

 When stacked, multiple display candidates are dynamically chosen by evaluating user defined conditions.
 Conditions can incorporate the date, time, geographic location, weather conditions, or any custom data added to the system.

 You can simplify the administration of large numbers of sequences by creating shared base sequences.
-The base sequence controls how a sequence above can be modified by other users.
-This enables a user to be granted the ability to only modify a subset of items displayed on a screen.
+A base sequence enables defined users to modify sequences that are stacked above it.
+This means individual users or groups can be granted the ability to modify only a subset of items displayed on a screen.

 A sequence item can refer to an inner sequence.
 Items from the inner sequence will be displayed and the outer sequence will resume when complete.

 A sequence is presented as a horizontal row of items.
 Items display sequentially from left to right.